doyleax/doyleax.github.io/_posts/2017-04-09-logistic-regression.md

 categories: jekyll update
 ---

 In this post, I'll talk about some of the basics of logistic regression, and why we would use this type of modeling over linear regression.

-To help illustrate these concepts, I'll use the Titanic dataset which can be found here: https://www.kaggle.com/c/titanic/data.
+To help illustrate these concepts, I'll use the Titanic dataset which can be found [here](https://www.kaggle.com/c/titanic/data).

 Before we begin, let's assume we want to use a linear regression model for our data, and keep in mind the key assumptions of a linear model:
 Linearity- our dependent and independent variables have a linear relationship